 The recalled products are as follows:

-During testing, the British Office of Product Safety and Standards found that the product was easy to break and some small cylindrical parts were found.
-Young children were likely to put these small parts into their mouths, posing a serious risk of suffocation.
-The product does not conform toThe requirements of the Toy Safety Regulations of 2011 have been recalled from consumers.
-At present, the product link has also been removed from Amazon.
+During testing by the UK Office of Product Safety and Standards, it was found that the product is prone to breakage and the appearance of small cylindrical parts.
+Young children are likely to put these small parts into their mouths, posing a serious risk of suffocation.
+This product does not meet the requirementsThe relevant requirements of the 2011 Toy Safety Regulations have been recalled from consumers.
+At present, the product link has also been removed from Amazon for processing.

 2Wish Platform LED Christmas Hat

-3. Joom platform LED flash bear plush toy
+3Joom platform LED flash bear plush toy